 Browser("Gmail: Email from Google").Page("GoogleAccounts").WebEdit("FirstName").Set Parameter(“OPFirstName”)

 Also, if there is an output parameter that is already defined then you could also write something like:

 Parameter("TotalValue") = Browser("Gmail: Email from Google").Page("GoogleAccounts").WebEdit("FirstName")

 Now let us see, how the i/p or o/p parameters can be set in the first place.
-Let’s start with an action.
+Let’s start with action.

 You can define, modify, and delete input and output parameters in the Parameters tab of the Action Properties dialog box (Edit > Action > Action Properties or right-click action and select Action Properties).

 Similarly, for the test, the parameters can be set.